-- Zscaler retains Logs in its cloud infrastructure for rolling periods of at least six months, after which the Logs are securely purged.
-In addition, customers can order Zscaler’s Nanolog Streaming Service (NSS) in order to retain such Logs for however long they choose.
+- Zscaler retains Customer Logs in its cloud infrastructure for rolling periods of at least six months, after which the Customer Logs are securely purged.
+In addition, customers can order Zscaler’s Nanolog Streaming Service (NSS) in order to retain such Customer Logs for however long they choose.

 - Zscaler will make available to the data controller all information reasonably necessary for the data controller to demonstrate its compliance with the GDPR.

 - Zscaler will be accountable and responsible to ensure its own compliance under the GDPR.